Nephos/amazing-network/README.md

 ## What it is not ?

-This is not a program designed to cheats mothafoka.
+This is not a program designed to cheat mothafoka.
-If you are not skilled enough to computes this simple calculations yourself, you should just go back to tek1 n00b.
+If you are not skilled enough to compute this simple calculations yourself, you should just go back to tek1 n00b.